 The relationship Colorado has cultivated with India not only creates a business environment conducive to expansion, but also offers an atmosphere for collaboration.
 In 2018, the Colorado Energy Office (CEO) and the Gujarat Energy Research and Management Institute (GERMI), a state-backed research institution in India, teamed up through a Memorandum of Understanding (MOU) to bolster energy-focused policy, economic and educational partnership.

 To further build on these successes and to explore renewable energy best practices, Colorado Governor Jared Polis will travel to India on November 4, 2019.
-This 4-day trade mission will include meetings with companies in the renewables and advanced industries sectors and participation in a renewable energy conference hosted in New Delhi.
-To learn more, contact the Colorado Office of Economic Development and International Trade at 303.892.3840 or email [email protected].
+This 4-day trade mission will include meetings with companies in the renewable and advanced industries sectors and participation in a renewable energy conference hosted in New Delhi.
+To learn more, contact the Colorado Office of Economic Development and International Trade at 303.892.3840 or email [email protected]